tengr/Algorithms/README.md

 # test run

-1. Modify the `cav.properties` file, replace `CONSUMER_KEY`, `CONSUMER_SECRET`, with your own ones.
+1. Open the `cav.properties` file under `WebSphereLiberty/usr/servers/defaultServer/`.
-2. For streaming, try `setsid python tweepy_streaming_api_Node#.py`, # is the node number, e.g. 1,2,3,4
+2.	replace `CONSUMER_KEY`, `CONSUMER_SECRET`, with your own ones.
-3. Add your own twitter handle to after 'list_of_users' and optionally 'list_of_admins'
+3. Add your own twitter handle with plus comma `,` after `list_of_users` and optionally `list_of_admins`.
-4. Note that because of the code implementation, comma seperated entires in 'cav.properties' MUST end with a comma ','.
+4. Note that because of the code implementation, comma seperated entires in 'cav.properties' all MUST END with a comma `,`.